Cross-Account Orchestration with AWS Systems Manager

 Add Trust Policy

 In order for Process or Runbook Automation to assume the role with the SSM permissions, a Trust Policy must be added to the cross-account role in the remote account.
-First, navigate to the master account and copy the ARN of the IAM Role associated with Runbook Automation.

 Master Account Reference